 Let’s say you have a deep belief that you can’t succeed in the business you are working on.
 Maybe you have reached some kind of an upper-limit problem and you can’t break through on a specific project, or article you are writing.

-Perhaps you constantly self-sabotage yourself and make stupid careless mistakes that you know how to avoid and you even see yourself doing it, but you do it because deep down you are afraid to succeed, be seen and get attention.
+Perhaps you constantly self-sabotage yourself and make stupid, careless mistakes you know how to avoid and you even see yourself doing it, but you do it because deep down you are afraid to succeed, be seen and get attention.

-Although these examples are varied, they show a desire to succeed in some walk of life, a desire that is in some way thwarted by internal struggles.
-Typical, inner game coaching might explore the beliefs and thoughts about your capacity to move forward to get to your goal and the exploration would be in the awareness of those beliefs and thoughts and changing them to have a different representation in your mindset.
+Although these examples are varied, they show a desire to succeed in some walk of life.
+A desire that is in some way thwarted by internal struggles.
+Typical inner game coaching might explore the beliefs and thoughts about your capacity to move forward to your goal and that exploration would be with the awareness of those beliefs and thoughts and how to change them to have a different mindset.

-This can work and it does work for some.
-For some it works initially, but then a month later, or a year later those same issues are still lingering and festering in the person’s psyche and it just doesn’t have any long term success because there is something missing in the equation.
+This can work and does work for some.
+For others it works initially, but then a month or year later those same issues are still lingering and festering in the person’s psyche and it just doesn’t have any long term success because there is something missing in the equation.

-Many of these thought-based patterns that are embedded in our psyche are the result of past experiences that typically involved other people and their negative perceptions of us, which were often accompanied by some kind of body-based reaction that involved wanting to fight, flee, freeze, or all three (fight, flight, freeze) – especially if these negative projections came from a care provider or close peer group.
+Many of these thought-based patterns that are embedded in our psyche are the result of past experiences that typically involved other people and their negative perceptions of us.
+These were often accompanied by some kind of body-based reaction that involved wanting to fight, flee, freeze, or all three (fight, flight, freeze).
+This is especially true if these negative projections came from a care provider or close peer group.